jrbourbeau/pyunfold/docs/overview.rst

 - Response matrix
 - Prior distribution

+For further mathematical details on the unfolding procedure, see the :doc:`mathematics` section.

 ..
 [1] G. D'Agostini, “A Multidimensional unfolding method based on Bayes' theorem”, Nucl.
 Instrum.
 Meth.
 A **362** (1995) 487.